wiggitywhitney/mcp-commit-story/README.md

 **This project is currently under active development.
 Features and documentation may change rapidly.**

 # mcp-commit-story
-mcp-commit-story is a Model Context Protocol (MCP) server designed to capture and generate engineering journal entries within a code repository.
-The journal captures technical progress, decision-making context, and emotional tone, with the goal of understanding larger-scale patterns and producing content that can later be reused for storytelling (e.g., blog posts, conference talks).
+mcp-commit-story is a Model Context Protocol (MCP) server designed to generate engineering journal entries within a code repository.
+The journal records technical progress, decision-making context, and emotional tone, with the goal of understanding larger-scale patterns and producing content that can later be reused for storytelling (e.g., blog posts, conference talks).

+**Primary Usage Notice:**

+This project is designed to be used primarily by AI agents (such as Cursor or other MCP-compatible tools) via the Model Context Protocol (MCP).
+Human users may use the CLI for manual operations, but the main workflow is agent-driven.

 ## Quick Start